DrThomasAger/smile/README.md

 # (: Smile Prompt Language

-Write structured prompts in a consistent way for predictably positive results!
+Write **structured prompts** in a **consistent way** for ***predictably positive results!***

 Smile is a structured markup for increasing instruction following in prompts.
-It does this by providing guidance when writing prompts in a consistent, compact and human friendly way.
+It does this by providing a structure when writing prompts that is token efficient, understandable to the model and the human, and creates consistent and effective results.

-Think of it like when raw text became HTML, or unstructured data became markdown.
+Think of this moment in prompt engineering like when raw text became HTML, or unstructured data became markdown.
 Now prompt text can become structured (: Smile for Large Language Models (LLM) to read.

 # What is a (: Smile?
 It uses a small set of text emojis like  `(:` composed of mouths  `:` and brackets  `(` to label sections of a prompt so that humans and large language models (LLMs) can understand a consistent the  structure.